tasket/Qubes-vpn-support/README.md

 up 'qubes-vpn-handler.sh up'
 down 'qubes-vpn-handler.sh down'
 ```
-If your VPN service doesn't send DNS addresses via DHCP or if you prefer to set them manually, then set the `vpn_dns` environment variable with the numbers you wish qubes-vpn-handler to use.
+If your VPN service doesn't send DNS addresses via DHCP or if you need to set them another way, then assign the numbers you wish qubes-vpn-handler to use to the `vpn_dns` environment variable.
 For openvpn, add a setenv line to your config ovpn:
 ```
 setenv vpn_dns '1.2.3.4  6.7.8.9'
 ```